Search String

 Another World is a very short game, offering 10 minutes of wait-states and only 20 minutes of actual gameplay when you know what you are doing.
 And since there is no scoring or stat-keeping at all, Another World lacks replayability.

 Compare that with Taito platformers on the Amiga: each of the three offers one hour of raw and nuanced gameplay.
-The Taito platformers gave Amigans way more bang for the their buck in the early 90s.
+The Taito platformers gave Amigans way more bang for their early-90s buck.

 Yes, I know, they are different kinds of game, but they are still both games -- and the price was the same.
 Which was better value?
 Remember: gameplay is god.